-Of the myriad questions we’re frequently asked, one of the most common is about pricing.
+Of the myriad questions we’re frequently asked, one of the most common, and important, is about pricing.
 Should I go up in my prices for next year or keep them the same?

 It’s important to note that early bookings for next season are up dramatically from this time last year – in fact, the most significant increase in our 23-year history.
-Such strong demand will provide even more ability to raise your rates.
+Such strong demand enables you to raise your rates with confidence.

 Although the pandemic may be with us well into next year, and perhaps into next summer, we do not anticipate the sudden, last-minute rush of vacationers that we had this year.
 We do know, though, that thousands of vacationers have discovered that renting a home on the Cape and Islands, versus staying in a public hotel or inn, was the way to go this summer.
 While hotel stays were down this summer, vacation rental home stays increased by 25% over 2019.
 Assuming they had a positive experience this summer, many of those new vacationers will be anxious to return to a vacation rental next year.

-The Cape and Islands region also picked up a number of “converts,” who traditionally traveled to international destinations and weren’t able to do so during the pandemic.
+The Cape and Islands region also picked up a number of “converts,” vacationers who traditionally travel to international destinations and weren’t able to do so during the pandemic.